tiffanymonroe/wdi-remote-gizmo/unit_5/w12d05/instructor_notes/REACT_PART_ONE.md

 The beauty of React is that every meaningful part of your single-page-application can be deconstructed into **components**.

-Since each **component** deals with its own specific part of the app, amd will ultimately live in its own file, the app is easier to edit and maintain.
+Since each **component** deals with its own specific part of the app, and will ultimately live in its own file, the app is easier to edit and maintain.

 **Components** are also useful for reusability across your app.